Tourism in Finland: Northern Finland and winter sports

 Northern Finland, mainly Lapland, has a strong profile as an internationally popular winter holiday destination, which is why the nickname "winter wonderland" has also been used.
 In the winter there is a large snowcastle with an Ice hotel built every year in the northern town of Kemi.
 Rovaniemi is a place from which to see the aurora borealis or northern lights.
 Tourists in the north of the country in winter often enjoy trips in reindeer sleighs with Sami drivers, in dog sleighs, or on snowmobiles.

 It is also possible to ski, with downhill resorts at Saariselkä and Levi, and many cross country ski tracks throughout the northern part of the country.
 Ice hockey is a popular sport in winter, and it is possible to go ice yachting, or ice skating on the ice.
 Most lakes are also frozen, so ice fishing (pilkkiminen) is quite popular.

+Santa Claus Village is a popular holiday destination for families with children during Christmas time.